canonical/checkbox/checkbox-ng/docs/install.rst

 Debian Jessie and Ubuntu 14.04
 ------------------------------

-You can install :term:`PlainBox` straight from the archive:
+You can install :term:`Plainbox` straight from the archive:

 .. code-block:: bash